-On this page, you can take a look at a few of the varying work we’ve done for our clients who required digital or offset printing.
-You’ll notice that it’s difficult to notice the difference, and that each can be applied to a variety of different applications.
-Catalogs, brochures, and seasonal product holders are all within the realm of possibility for both digital and offset printing.
-Which printing method you choose will not be determined by the project itself, but instead should be chosen based on the deadline and budget restrictions of the project.
+Please find on this page some of our past work done for clients who have requested digital or offset printing.
+You’ll notice that it’s difficult to spot the difference and each printing method can be applied to a variety of applications.
+Catalogs, brochures, product holders and menus are all possibilities within the realm of digital and offset printing.
+The printing method you choose will not be based on the project itself, but on your deadline and budget.
 In addition to the work you see on this page, Apple Visual Graphics also specializes in:

-No matter what type of print materials you need, Apple Visual Graphics will make them look as professional and fresh as possible.
-Though offset printing is generally considered higher quality, the specialty digital printing experts here will make every project look like it was more expensive and time consuming than it actually was to impress all of your clients and customers.
-Our team is knowledgeable and experienced, so they are willing to take on any of your requests no matter how difficult it might seem.
+No matter what type of printed materials you need, Apple Visual Graphics will make them look as professional and fresh as possible.
+Whether you prefer the quality and appeal of offset printing or are on a limited budget, the printing experts here will make every project look as if it were more expensive and time consuming than it actually was.
+Your clients and customers will be just as impressed as you will be with our superior quality and unbeatable service.
+Our experienced team is ready to take on any of your requests no matter how difficult it might seem.
 Call us today to start planning your project and become one of our many satisfied customers.